top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 We subscribe to the following topics:

 * Corrected image with maximum assumed latency 1s;
-* Flag at intersection with maximum assumed latency 1s.
+* Trigger with maximum assumed latency 1s.

 The following topics are published:

 * Flag go/no_go with maximum latency 60s (this is the time needed to make sure that the intersection can be navigated safely).

 ## Formal performance evaluation / Results {#explicit-coord-final-formal}